Drive-thru testing areas being set up across South Florida as COVID-19 cases rise

 7News cameras captured a tent outside the Cleveland Clinic in Weston, Wednesday night.
-The well-known hospital is working on setting up one of the drive-thru testing areas, located about a block away from the main campus.
+The well-known hospital has worked to set up one of the drive-thru testing areas, located about a block from the main campus.

+The medical staff on site said it took a little under a week for them to get the medical supplies, team members, equipment and logistics to put the testing tents together.

+“It’s like almost being on hurricane preparedness,” said Cleveland Clinic Hospital president Dr. Rodolfo Blandon.

 At a news conference Wednesday, Florida Gov. Ron DeSantis said they are attempting to have the facilities ready to test patients as soon as possible.